Foundry376/Mailspring-Theme-Starter/README.md

    description for your theme to `package.json`, and change the directory name to match.

-2. Open N1 and install the theme by going to `Mailspring > Install New Theme...` and selecting the directory.
+2. Open Mailspring  and install the theme by going to `Mailspring > Install New Theme...` and selecting the directory.

 3. Choose `Developer > Run With Debug Flags` for easier debugging.